That’s the most common question I hear — aside from, “What is wrong with you, Neal?”

 These individuals will be likely to contact you with a request to fully customize the design of their pre-existing site, and that could pay very well.

-It gets even cooler though: Having your own portfolio of templates will speed up future client work by giving you a base of pre-made designs to work from!
+Even cooler?
+Building your own portfolio of templates will speed up future client work by giving you a base of pre-made designs to work from!
 Plus, templates are a great way to add even more content to your portfolio.
 See why it’s so important to have a portfolio?

 The number-one way to find quality clients is to get out (figuratively and literally) and meet people.
-In my own younger and unemployed days, I'd spend all day at home applying for mechanical engineering jobs in isolation.
+In my own younger and unemployed days, I'd spend all day applying for mechanical engineering jobs in isolation.
 I was unsuccessful for months.

 I did, however, make serious progress through my Netflix backlog.
 Serious progress, people.

 Notice how I didn't specifically describe who the people I met were?
-That’s because you need to meet all kinds of people—all backgrounds and age groups.
+That’s because you need to meet all kinds of people — all backgrounds and age groups.
 You have no idea where your next client is hiding.
-Probably not at a web design meetup—those are filled with designers who don’t have jobs.
+Probably not at a web design meetup — those are filled with designers who don’t have jobs.

-This bears repeating: Go to any and every meetup that matches your interests, and simply tell people you’re a web designer.
+This bears repeating: Go to any and every meetup that matches your interests, and simply tell people you’re a freelance web designer.
 Watch what happens.
 (Everyone needs a website, or knows someone who does.
 That's what’s so great about freelancing in this industry.)

 Some places to start meeting people: